Squaads/api-template/readme.md

 - Copy and rename the `src/environments/firebase/client_config/firebase.config.example.ts` to `src/environments/firebase/client_config/firebase.config.[dev|prod|release].ts`
 - Open the files and fill then with the required values

+Aditionaly, you can configure your own tsconfig for every environment.
+You can check the different current files in root folder called `tsconfig.prod.json` ,  `tsconfig.staging.json`  and  `tsconfig.dev.json`.
+They are associate with the equivalent command, for example `npm run staging` use a `tsc --build tsconfig.staging`.

 ### Main commands

 #### Development